ReiEmRo/Sem2_WebDev_MidtermAssignment/README.md

 A three-part project consisting of a Currency Converter, A bakery site, and a travel page.

 ## `Currency Converter`
 A simple page that uses JavaScript to convert input values.
-(Convertion values used are hardcoded and taken from date stated in the inline comment).
+(Convertion values used are hardcoded and taken during the date stated in the inline comment).

 ## `New City Bakeries`
 With this part, we were tasked with creating a page that reads user input, calculates their total and prints them out at the bottom after submission.